rochacbruno/python-project-template/CONTRIBUTING.md

     * Make your changes following the steps described above.
     * Commit your changes following the [conventional git commit messages](https://www.conventionalcommits.org/en/v1.0.0/).
 2. Run the tests to ensure everything is working.
-3. Change the `setup.py` version number to the desired version following the [semantic versioning](https://semver.org/) standard.
 4. Run `make release` to create a new tag and push it to the remote repo.

-the `make release` will ask you the version number to create the tag, pass in the same version you included in the `setup.py` file, ex: type `0.1.1` when you are asked.
+the `make release` will ask you the version number to create the tag, ex: type `0.1.1` when you are asked.

-> **CAUTION**:  The make realease will change local changelog files and commit all the unstaged changes you have.
+> **CAUTION**:  The make release will change local changelog files and commit all the unstaged changes you have.